 Robotic-controlled demolition systems are predictable, productive, and powerful.
 Humans are tough, but a robot’s endurance is unmatched.
-A robotic system can run hours on end and with the same precision and power in every maneuver.
-A single robotic system can help simplify the planning process, reduce the number of workers needed for a job or broaden the range or volume or projects a contractor can take on.
-And, ultimately, that means lower costs for customers, a more competitive bid and more jobs on the schedule.
+A robotic system can run for hours on end and with the same precision and power in every maneuver.
+A single robotic system can help simplify the planning process, reduce the number of workers needed for a job, or broaden the range or volume of projects a contractor can take on.
+And, ultimately, that means lower costs for customers, a more competitive bid, and more jobs on the schedule.

 ENHANCE HUMAN PRODUCTIVITY

 Robotic systems excel at manual, repetitive tasks, but demolition work is, and will always be, a highly technical engineering task that requires strategy and expert insight.
-In the hands of a skilled demolition engineer, however, a robot can help get a job done faster without adding additionally safety risk.
+In the hands of a skilled demolition engineer, however, a robot can help get a job done faster without adding additional safety risks.